 “Soft disinformation” can be defined as the systematic transmission of non-falsifiable reasoning patterns using accurate or verifiable information.
 Its defining feature is not what it says but how it teaches people to think.
 This distinction matters because there is no such thing as analysis without bias; every interpretation of reality begins with assumptions.
 The issue is not the presence of bias but whether the analytical method allows those assumptions to be challenged, revised, or falsified.
 Soft disinformation does not prohibit dissent; it renders dissent structurally irrelevant.
 The most effective disinformation does not lie; it teaches people how to reason poorly while feeling intellectually responsible.

 The operational structure of soft disinformation is remarkably consistent.
 It begins with an implicit conclusion established in advance.
-Data compatible with that conclusion is selected, while variables that complicate the narrative are omitted or deprioritised.
+Data compatible with that conclusion are selected, while variables that complicate the narrative are omitted or deprioritised.
 The result is presented as neutral, evidence-based analysis, often draped in the visual language of authority—charts, citations, and professional jargon.
 Statistics may be accurate and quotations may be authentic, but the manipulation occurs entirely in the assembly.
 Crucially, the method does not generate hypotheses that can fail.
 The conclusion is insulated from refutation by design.

 One of the most counterintuitive aspects of soft disinformation is that higher intelligence and education do not necessarily protect against it.
 In many cases, they increase vulnerability—this phenomenon is often described in cognitive science as motivated reasoning or motivated numeracy.
 This research suggests that individuals with the highest mathematical and analytical skills are often the most likely to use those skills to rationalise a preferred conclusion rather than objectively analyse the data at hand.